Ecological integrity of national parks

 The assessment of the overall trend for each ecosystem is based on a change in its overall condition over 5 years, or in the trend of monitoring measures.
 If the condition of the ecosystem has not changed, it is considered stable unless a strong majority of the monitoring measures shows the same trend.

-The national indicator (% of ecosystems maintained or improved) is an overall assessment of the trend of ecological integrity across national parks.
-It is generated by dividing the number of ecosystem that are stable or improving by the total number of ecosystems monitored.
+The national indicator (the percentage of ecosystems maintained or improved) is an overall assessment of the trend of ecological integrity across national parks.
+It is generated by dividing the number of ecosystems that are stable or improving by the total number of ecosystems monitored that have an assessed trend.

 Recent changes